abdalrahmenyousifMohamed/abdalrahmenyousifMohamed/README.md

 - 👋 Hi, I’m @abdalrahmenyousifMohamed
 - 👀 I’m interested in DL and ML
 - 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on Crypto
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me https://twitter.com/Pepo24754482

 <!---